 Burnt pudding, custard, soup

 Even the most seasoned chefs have been known to burn a custard or two.
 If you notice that the bottom layer of custard or cream-based soup has turned dark, stop stirring immediately.
 You don’t want to incorporate any of the burned bottom into the un-burnt portions.

 Pour the remaining custard, pudding, or cream into a new pan making sure you don’t scrape up any of the part that’s scorched at the bottom, then keep cooking.

-If taking a taste of the chili, stew or soup sends you running for a glass of anything that will put out the fire, try adding more of every other ingredient except the spices.
-A raw potato might absorb some of the heat, but don’t expect miracles.
+If tasting the chili, stew or soup sends you running for a glass of anything that will put out the fire, try adding more of every other ingredient except the spices.
+A raw potato might absorb some heat, but don’t expect miracles.
 Adding hot water is also a technique that may bring down the temperature.

 There are several techniques you can try to thicken the sauce.
 Work some flour into small amounts of butter.
 Bring the sauce to boil and drop them in one at a time, while stirring, until the sauce is your desired thickness.

 Cornstarch is usually a good thickener, provided you have mixed it with cold water first, and add it to the boiling liquid a little at a time while stirring.
 Some cooks use dried potato flakes as an emergency thickener.